From Dissertation to Book: Transforming Research Into a Publishable Manuscript

 • Navigate book proposals, timelines, and academic politics.

-Academic book coaching is more than editing.
-It’s strategic, high-stakes support for busy professionals whose careers, credibility, and promotion opportunities depend on completing the work.
+Strategic book coaching is more than editing.
+It’s purposeful, high-stakes support for busy professionals whose careers, credibility, and promotion opportunities depend on completing the work.

-It’s possible to navigate the process of turning a dissertation into a book on your own.
+It’s possible to navigate the process of turning your research into a book on your own.
 But having support can help save you time, relieve stress, and make consistent progress.

-Turn Your Dissertation Into a Book With Strategic Support
+Turn Your Research Into a Book With Strategic Support

-Successfully completing and defending a dissertation is a major accomplishment.
+Successfully completing and defending your research is a major accomplishment.

-But it can also become the foundation for something larger—a publishable academic book.
+But it can also become the foundation for something larger including a publishable book.

 The key is not starting over.